If you work for a tech startup, you may have non-qualified stock options (NSOs).

 If you answer #1 with no, you’re taxed at ordinary income rates.

-So – assuming you work for a company whose 409A valuation keeps rising – the earlier you exercise your NSOs, the higher your net profit in case of a successful exit.
+So – assuming you work for a company whose 409A valuation keeps rising – the earlier you exercise your NSOs, the higher your net gain in case of a successful exit.

 Here’s how it works:

-When you exercise, you’re taxed on your phantom profit (a.k.a. spread) – the difference between the strike price of the NSO, and the 409A valuation at the time.
+When you exercise, you’re taxed on your phantom gain (a.k.a. spread) – the difference between the strike price of the NSO, and the 409A valuation at the time.

 But if your company goes on to have a successful exit, hopefully you’ll sell your share for an amount higher than that 409A.
-So your actual profit is more than that initial phantom profit you paid taxes over.
+So your actual gain is more than that initial phantom gain you paid taxes over.

 But at what rates?
 It depends on when you exercised: